marcusoftnet/ypkbksite/README.md

 * The Yayasan Pelayan Kesehatan Bala Keselamatan needs to be smaller for medium sized screens
 * Set the app name of the site when doing Add to homescreen
 * Create list of old articles in admin-ui
+* Test for sorting texts should verify that the text are sorted
+* Test for sorting articles should verify that the articles are sorted

 ## Todo
 * Tests that **doesn't** verify the database content.